CONP-PCNO/conp-dataset/README.md

     datalad publish --to github
     ```

-7. Publish the modifications to the main dataset:
+7. Publish the modifications to your fork of the main dataset:

     From the main repository (`conp-dataset`):
     ```console
     datalad save
     datalad publish --to origin
     ```

+8. Publish modifications to the main dataset:

-8. Create a pull request.
+    Create a new pull request from http://github.com:<github_username>/conp-dataset to http://github.com/CONP-PCNO/conp-dataset.
+    TODO: add a screenshot here.

 Once the pull request is accepted by the CONP data managers, your
-dataset is created.
+dataset is created in the CONP repository.
 It is then up to you to manage its content and
 decide on the creation of sub-datasets in it.
-You may want to host your
-sub-dataset on GitHub to facilitate its management.
 Modifications to
 your dataset can be propagated to the CONP dataset through pull
-requests, by repeating steps 4 and 5 above.
+requests, by repeating the last step above.

 We welcome your feedback! :smiley: